suavecode/suavecode.github.io/_posts/2016-02-112-Regional_Jet_Optimization.md

 #### Optimize.py:
 Defines the optimization framework of the problem, wherein one minimizes an assigned objective, subject to certain constraints, by altering some design variables.

- In order to ensure that the subfunctions can communicate with eachother, as well as that SUAVE can communicate with the external optimizer, a special data object called the "nexus" is used.
+ In order to ensure that the subfunctions can communicate with eachother, as well as that SUAVE can communicate with the external optimizer, a special data object called the "Nexus" is used.
 The nexus object contains all of the vehicles, missions, as well as results, altering them at each optimizer iteration, depending on the input parameters defined in Optimize.py.

 In this particular setup, there are two design variables: wing area and cruise altitude.
 The objective is fuel burn, while there is only one constraint: fuel margin..
 The default inputs are defined in the following lines.